 At your certification appointment, our physicians will talk with you about your qualification for certification of a medical condition that may qualify you for the Arizona Medical Marihuana Program.
 By law, our physicians must only discuss your qualification for the program.
 After review and approval, qualified patients will receive a signed Physician Certification Form that will allow them to apply to the state for a Medical Marijuana Identification Card.
 In order to receive the Physician Certification Form, patients must present a valid Arizona ID, such as a Arizona ID or Arizona driver’s license, along with the physician visit fee.
 Please note that insurance companies do not cover medical marijuana consultations or the state’s medical marijuana application fee.

 Step 4: Application for Medical Marijuana Identification Card

-In order to obtain your Medical Marijuana Identification Card, you must send the following information to the Arizona Department of Health Services:
+In order to obtain your Medical Marijuana Identification Card, you must upload the following information to the Arizona Department of Health Services website: